rocco/grunt-mustache-hogan-html/README.md

  ├── layout.mustache
  ├── globals.json
  ├── pages
+ │   └── somepath/
+ │   │   └── index.json
+ │   │   └── index.mustache
  │   └── index.json
  │   └── index.mustache
  │   └── 404.json
  │   └── 404.mustache
  └── partials
+     └── subfolder/
+     │   └── partial1.mustache
+     │   └── partial2.mustache
      └── header.mustache
      └── nav.mustache
      └── footer.mustache
 ```

 * `layout.mustache` must exist and contain `{{> content}}` to put page content in
+* `layout[-somepath].mustache` can exist to render sub projects
 * `globals.json` is optional and contains global values for mustache variables
 * `pages/` contains page templates that are transformed into HTML files
 * `pages/*.json` files contain page-specific data, can be also rendered in the layout
 * `partials/` contains the partial templates that might be used in the page templates
+* partials can be structured in subfolders. include them like this: {{>subfolder/patial1}}

 #### options.dist
 Type: `String`